Sweden Drops The Julian Assange Rape Investigation, But That Doesn't Mean He's Free

 Does Sweden's action make Assange safer?

 Some legal experts say it makes his position less secure.
-Until Friday, Britain was bound to honor Sweden's extradition request before any warrant from the United States.
+Until Friday, Britain was bound to honour Sweden's extradition request before any warrant from the United States.
 That is no longer the case.

 Lawyer David Allen Green, who has followed the case, tweeted: "Once outside embassy, Assange more at risk from any U.S. extradition attempt than if he had gone to Sweden."